open-sd/opensd/README.md

 <br>

 ## Features
-Development is still early, so several of the features are incomplete.
-What's listed is the current scope of the project.
-See the Roadmap section for feature implmentation.
+Development is still ongoing, so several of the features are still incomplete.

-- Small and fast driver daemon
+- [x]   Small, fast, multi-threaded driver daemon.
-- Fully configurable and mappable
+- [x]   Fully configurable and mappable.
+- [x]   Universal bindings system.
-- Customizable gamepad profiles
+- [x]   Customizable gamepad profiles.
-- Configurable by ini file
+- [x]   Configurable by ini file.
-- CLI tool to configure live driver
-- GUI tool to configure live driver
+- [ ]   GUI configuration tool.
+- [ ]   CLI scripting tool.
-- Support for gamepad input (buttons, axes, etc.)
+- [x]   Fully configurable gamepad input (buttons, axes, etc.)
-- Support for motion controls (accelerometers, gyros)
+- [x]   Highly configurable trackpad support.
+- [x]   Fully configurable mouse emulation.
+- [ ]   Fully configurable motion controls.
+- [x]   Configurable radial deadzones.
-- Support for Force-Feedback / haptic vibration.
+- [ ]   Full support for Force-Feedback / haptics.
-- Support for non-gamepad input (volume)
-- Manual backlight control
-- Automatic backlight control (ambient light sensor)
+- [ ]   Automatic and manual backlight control.
+- [ ]   Battery reporting
+- [ ]   CLI config tool
+- [ ]   GUI config tool
+- [x]   Install script
+- [x]   Online documentation / Wiki
+- [x]   Offline documentation
-- Volume control
+- [X]   manpage
-- Configurable mouse emulation
+- [ ]   Distro packaging

 <br>

-## Current state
+## Current State
-The OpenSD main branch is currently in a usable state for basic driver functionality.
-It should be enough to play many games and emulators if you know your way around a terminal.
+The current state is very usable.
+Most of the main functionality of the driver is implemented and working reliably; more features will be added in time.
+The GUI configuration tool does not exist yet, so all configuration is done with **ini** files (if you're like me you prefer that anyway, haha).

 <br>